 The fishing year runs from 1 October to 30 September.
-On 1 October 2001 it became mandatory to report catch and effort on Paua Catch Effort Landing Returns PCELRs using fine-scale reporting areas that had been developed by the New Zealand Paua Management Company for their voluntary logbook programme (Figure 1).
-Since 2010 the commercial industry has adopted some voluntary management initiatives which include raising the minimum harvest size for commercial fishers over specific statistical reporting areas.
+On 1 October 2001, it became mandatory to report catch and effort on Paua Catch Effort Landing Return (PCELR) forms using fine-scale reporting areas that had been developed by the New Zealand Paua Management Company for their voluntary logbook programme (Figure 1).
+Since 2010, the commercial industry has adopted some voluntary management initiatives which include raising the minimum harvest size for commercial fishers over specific statistical reporting areas.
 The industry has also voluntarily closed, to commercial harvesting, specific areas that are of high importance to recreational paua fishers.
+For the past three years commercial fishers have been voluntarily shelving a percentage of their Annual Catch Entitlement (ACE), which is reflected by the annual catch landings falling below the TACC (Figure 2, Table 2).